MithamoMorgan/Lux_Week_4_Assignment/README.md

-## Week 4 Assignment and Technical Article for the Data Science and Analytics Boot Camps
+## Week 4 Assignment for the Data Science and Analytics Boot Camps

 1).
 Write a Python program to check whether a string is a palindrome or not using a stack.
 PS: Pay attention to the specified data structure.